Why was Lagan College founded?

 From 1985 to 1987, again because of accommodation difficulties, the 98 new First Year pupils were taught several miles away from Castlereagh in the Balmoral area of South Belfast in premises shared with the newly opened Forge Integrated Primary School.
 A permanent home for the College was eventually found not far from Castlereagh at Lisnabreeny, this time thanks to the hospitality of the National trust.
 The first temporary buildings were opened at Lisnabreeny in September 1987.
 The travelling between the two, continued until September 1991 when the first phase of the permanent school building was opened.

 Following new legislation in 1989 concerned with the development of integrated education under the then Minister, Dr Brian Mawhinney, the College became a Grant-Maintained Integrated School in 1991.
 This means that 100% of the costs, recurrent and capital, are now funded directly by the Department of Education for Northern Ireland.

-As of January 2015, there are 1266 pupils on the Lisnabreeny site with more than 80 teachers.
+As of January 2017, there are 1270 pupils on the Lisnabreeny site with more than 150 staff.

 In 2003 Lagan College sought to be considered for a new build programme under the Department of Education’s Private Finance initiative.
 After many years in the planning, permission was finally granted on 14th April 2011 to complete the permanent buildings on the Lisnabreeny site.
 Construction work was completed on June 17th 2013 by GRAHAM Construction on a state of the art, multi-million pound facility.
 This marks the beginning of an exciting new chapter in the history of Northern Ireland’s first planned integrated school’s history.